ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Experiments

 \subsubsection{Multimodal Generalization}

-As previously shown in Table.~\ref{tab:text-only-main-res}, ReLaX outperforms existing methods that mitigate entropy collapse of text-only LRMs by directly boosting their token-level entropy.
-On the other hand for MLLMs, mainstream architectures exhibit an apparant input–output modality misalignment: cross-modal computation is predominantly carried out in the latent space, not in the text-centric token space.
-To this end, entropy-based methods that operate solely on token distributions are intrinsically limited in their ability to shape multimodal processing, leaving their effectiveness in multimodal settings fundamentally constrained.
-To examine this, we evaluate entropy regularization~\cite{yao2025diversity} and KL-Cov~\cite{cui2025entropy} on Qwen2.5-VL-3B using the same training setting.

-As shown in Fig.~\ref{fig:mllm-compare-3b}, ReLaX consistently outperforms both entropy regularization and KL-Cov across multimodal benchmarks.
-Naively extending entropy regularization to multimodal training indeed increases both DSD and token-level entropy, this boost comes at the cost of highly chaotic latent computations, which in turn drift output semantic and significantly degrade performance.
-KL-Cov provides modest improvements; however, its training dynamics show only a mild increase in the heterogeneity of latent dynamics, indicating that token-level perturbations exert limited influence on the rigid cross-modal computational pathways of the policy model.

-Interestingly, KL-Cov shows comparatively stronger gains on multimodal mathematics benchmarks such as MathVista, MathVerse, and MathVision (complete results in the Supplementary Material), where reliance on the visual modality is relatively limited.
-In contrast, on more visually grounded and discipline-rich tasks, ReLaX achieves substantially larger improvements—for instance, a 7.7 accuracy gain on EMMA-Physics.
-These results demonstrate that replacing token-level perturbations with mechanisms that explicitly promote diverse latent dynamics enables ReLaX to better generalize in multimodal reasoning.
+We evaluate ReLaX against entropy regularization~\cite{yao2025diversity} and KL-Cov~\cite{cui2025entropy} on Qwen2.5-VL-3B.
+As shown in Fig.~\ref{fig:mllm-compare-3b}, ReLaX consistently outperforms both methods across multimodal benchmarks.
+Naively extending entropy regularization to multimodal training increases both DSD and token-level entropy, but at the cost of semantic drift that degrade performance.
+While KL-Cov provides modest gains over vanilla GRPO, it does not prevent the rigidification of latent dynamics, suggesting that promoting token-level exploration have limited influence on the latent space where cross-modal computation takes place.
+Interestingly, KL-Cov performs relatively better on multimodal mathematics benchmarks such as MathVista, MathVerse, and MathVision (full results in the Supplementary Material), where visual grounding is less critical.
+In contrast, ReLaX achieves substantially larger gains on more visually grounded tasks (e.g., +7.7 on EMMA-Physics).

+These findings indicate that explicitly encouraging flexible latent reasoning dynamics is more appropriate for MLLMs, as it facilitates a more effective exploration–exploitation trade-off and leads to better generalization in multimodal reasoning.